wulinmenghuantejing/PKR-HOI/README.md

     Figure 2
 </div>

 Figure 2.
 Leveraging the action recognition sub-network.
-The top row shows the HOI prediction without the action recognition network,

-and the bottom row shows the results with the action recognition sub-network.
+The top row shows the HOI prediction without the action recognition network,and the bottom row shows the results with the action recognition sub-network.

 <div align="center">
   <img src="Figure/f1.png" width="900px" />
-	Figure3
+	Figure 3
 </div>

 Figure 3.
 Visualization of the attention maps for HOI decoder.
 It can be seen from the figure that PKR-HOI pays different attention